deitch/network-tests/README.md

 * `weave-sleeve`: Uses Weave networking with the original sleeve encapsulation.
 * `weave-encrypted`: Uses Weave networking with sleeve encapsulation *and* encryption.

+**WARNING:** Do **not** run `sriov` automated with type 3 servers.
+The Mellanox cards used require custom-built firmware, followed by kernel module options, firmware settings and reboots.
+It is recommended you run all tests *except* IOV, then set that up and run manually.
+Fortunately, `sriov` is the last test to run, and all tests write their output to the file as they run, so you can just run all of the `--type 3` tests, let the last set fail, and just run them.

 ### Test Order
 When multiple tests are run, the following rules of order are followed: